J4K08L4N63N84HN/crosslingual-information-retrieval/README.rst

 How to Use
 ##########

-The repository serves two functions.
+The repository serves two functions: Inducing a cross-lingual word embedding and using different models for the translation retrieval task.

 Detailed documentation and usage instructions can be found `here <https://crosslingual-information-retrieval.readthedocs.io/en/latest/>`__.